JibbSmart/JoyShockMapper/README.md

 The "Responsive" variants of the skip modes enable a different behaviour that can give you a better experience than the original versions in specific circumstances.
 A typical example is when the soft binding is a mode-like binding like ADS or crouch, and there is no hold or simultaneous press binding on that soft press.
 The difference is that the soft binding is actived as soon as the trigger crosses the threshold, giving the desired responsive feeling, but gets removed if the full press is reached quickly, thus still allowing you to hip fire for example.
 This will result in a hopefully negligeable scope glitch but grants a snappier ADS activation.

 ### 3. Stick Mouse Inputs
-Each stick has 3 different modes to determine how it affects the mouse:
+Each stick has 5 different operation modes:

 ```
 AIM: traditional stick aiming
 FLICK: flick stick
-NO_MOUSE: don't affect the mouse (default)
+NO_MOUSE: don't affect the mouse, use button mappings (default)
+INNER_RING: Same as NO_MOUSE and bind the ring binding to the inner ring
+OUTER_RING: Same as NO_MOUSE and bind the ring binding to the outer ring
 ```

 The mode for the left and right stick are set like so: